yiqioyang/millennium_eruption_isopachs/README.md

 4. added_iso contains two isopachs,

-	inferred_1mm_iso:		      		constructed in Yang et al, 2021,                             	inferred 1 mm isopach of the B-Tm ash
+	a. inferred_1mm_iso:		      		constructed in Yang et al, 2021,                             	inferred 1 mm isopach of the B-Tm ash
-	isopach:		              		constructed in Yang et al, 2021,                             	isopachs completed in Yang et al, 2021, based on original isopachs of Machida (2003)
+	b. isopach:		              		constructed in Yang et al, 2021,                             	isopachs completed in Yang et al, 2021, based on original isopachs of Machida (2003)